China to Launch Electronic Special VAT Invoice Nationwide

 What are the advantages of special VAT e-fapiao?

-According to the tax bureaus of pilot cities and provinces, electronic special VAT fapiao have the same legal effect, basic use, and basic usage regulations as paper special VAT fapiao.
+According to the SAT announcement, electronic special VAT fapiao have the same legal effect, basic use, and basic usage regulations as paper special VAT fapiao.

 However, compared with paper fapiao, e-fapiao are easier to acquire, deliver, manage, and endorse.